w3f/1KC/README.md

 - Contributors of varying backgrounds and levels of expertise can submit contributions.
 These contributions will be subject to compliance with established guidelines outlined in this document and high levels of scrutiny.

-The team initially launched the program as a pilot program with an estimated duration of around 14 weeks, where tasks are outlined by Web3 Foundation and made publically available.
+The team initially launched the program as a pilot program, where tasks are outlined by Web3 Foundation and made publically available.

+The team uses this program as an off-chain reward mechanism to reward specific contributions from the community.
+We believe this is supplementary to the on-chain treasury and bounties, which don't reward specific contributions easily.
+See [Alternative Funding Sources](#alternative-funding-sources) for more details on traditional funding methods.

+> However, the program also serves as an opportunity to encourage contributions in the areas of technical
+> education, community, and support for the Polkadot ecosystem.

 **Target Audience**: Ambassadors that are part of the [Polkadot Ambassador Programme](https://wiki.polkadot.network/docs/ambassadors) and active ecosystem members.